Jinshuo1994/flask_api_for_discuz/README.md

 ```
 pip install -r requirements.txt
 ```
 * Start the Server (at 5000 port in default.
-How to change the port and permit external web access is detailed in blog)
+How to change the port and permit external web access is detailed in [blog][1])
 ```
 python api.py
 ```